fooltowise/NeroNotes/Nero's Notes/Beyond the Echo - Gabe Czegledy, Software Opportunities in the Resource Sector.md

 I started employee number 1 in a new kind of space, and when i left them in 2016 there were 200 people doing work for OBG and Bruce Power.
 I always had kind of a bend towards entrepreneurial-typed activities, throughout my career, so that was during my chapter at Colt Engineering and Worley Parsons.
 As part of that I also did M&A work and I bought two service businesses for Worley Parsons, one in Vancouver, one in Fredericktown, and I kind of liked that.
 This was quite interesting.

 So if you recall back then, this was the last time the price of oil crashed, we all said "Ok, that was interesting, now let's go and do something different."
-I met [[Mark Leonard]], the founder of Constellation Software, and occasionally he would hire sort of industry-knowledgeable, seasoned individuals that help to deploy capital in new areas that they are not familiar with.
+I met [[Mark Leonard]], the founder of [[Constellation Software]], and occasionally he would hire sort of industry-knowledgeable, seasoned individuals that help to deploy capital in new areas that they are not familiar with.
 And that was kind of the basis for me joining Constellation.
 My area of expertise is obviously the resource and energy markets, both through mission control and the engineering that we did with Worley Parsons.

 So that was how I started and it's been four and a half years, I started with a sheet of blank paper, and in the last four years I have acquired ten companies.